-ORS 468.095 gives DEQ (and LRAPA in Lane County by EQC designation under ORS 468A.135) the power to enter upon and inspect, at any reasonable time, any public or private property, premises or place for the purpose of investigating either an actual or suspected source of air pollution or air contamination or to ascertain compliance or noncompliance with any rule or standard adopted or order or permit issued.
+ORS 468.095 gives DEQ the power to enter upon and inspect, at any reasonable time, any public or private property, premises or place for the purpose of investigating either an actual or suspected source of air pollution or air contamination or to ascertain compliance or noncompliance with any rule or standard adopted or order or permit issued.

-ORS 468A.055 gives the EQC (and LRAPA in Lane County by EQC designation under ORS 468A.135) the authority to require any information concerning air contaminant emissions as is necessary to determine whether proposed construction is in accordance with applicable rules or standards.
+ORS 468A.055 gives the EQC the authority to require any information concerning air contaminant emissions as is necessary to determine whether proposed construction is in accordance with applicable rules or standards.

-ORS 468A.070 gives the EQC (and LRAPA in Lane County by EQC designation under ORS 468A.135) the authority to establish a program for testing of contamination sources and may perform such testing or may require any person in control of an air contamination source to perform the testing.
+ORS 468A.070 gives the EQC the authority to establish a DEQ program for testing of contamination sources and may perform such testing or may require any person in control of an air contamination source to perform the testing.